CMMC

 Subcontractor Flow-Down Under Paragraph (m)

-The clause requires the contractor to determine whether the subcontractor is performing operations subject to the clause and to obtain the subcontractor’s confirmation.
+The clause requires the contractor to determine whether the subcontractor is performing operations subject to the clause (handling Covered Defense Information or providing operationally critical support) and to obtain the subcontractor’s confirmation.
 Paragraph (m)(2) requires the subcontractor to rapidly report to the prime contractor any cyber incident affecting Covered Defense Information, which the prime then reports to DoD.
 The 72-hour clock at the prime level is independent of the timeline the subcontractor takes to notify the prime, which means the prime needs subcontractor reporting in materially less than 72 hours to meet its own obligation.

 Common failures: prime contractors incorporating the clause by reference without confirming subcontractor capability; primes treating flow-down as a contracting formality rather than an operational requirement; subcontractors failing to maintain SSPs or POA&Ms; primes lacking visibility into the cyber incident reporting capability of their CUI-handling subcontractors.
 Each of these failures is identifiable in a contractor’s compliance documentation before an incident occurs.